s2t2/s2t2.github.io/_posts/2015-06-18-how-to-make-rails-app.md

 ---
 layout: post
-title:  "How to create a Ruby on Rails application from scratch"
+title:  "How to create a Ruby on Rails application"
 author: MJ Rossetti
 categories: process-documentation
 tags: none